Titeuf: English history

-Translated as Tootuff, it appeared for a short while during 2005 in The Dandy comic in the UK, with the books being translated as-well (though they retained the original "Titeuf" title).
-The animated series was dubbed into English and aired on GMTV's Toonattik in the UK, Starz Kids & Family in the US, CBC Television's Kids' CBC in Canada, Nickelodeon in Southeast Asia and Cartoon Network and ABC3 in Australia & New Zealand.
+Translated as Tootuff, it appeared for a short while during 2005 in The Dandy comic in the UK, with the books being translated as well (though they retained the original "Titeuf" title).
+The animated series was dubbed into English and aired on GMTV's Toonattik in the UK, Kabillion in the US, KBC Channel 1 in Kenya, TVB Pearl in Hong Kong and Cartoon Network in the United Kingdom and ABC in Australia.